 This was a new concept for 2016 described here which has been continued to 2018,

 'An Audience With…'

 A number of students and staff gave 'an audience with…' in front of the whole school.
 This was developed in 2016 as an adjunct to the Public-Speaking Competition and the Trinity preparation.
-I loved the two 'Audiences with' in 2017 and it will be continued in 2018.
+In 2018 we had 'An Audience with...'
+Course Manager Tom and Angel.

 A huge addition to our social programme in 2015 were our 'MAD afternoons' – a dance and fitness programme developed by a Stephane Lobono's (VacStuds 1983-6) 'Monaco Arts et Danses' studio.
 Two of the instructors there (Magali Fiori and Fabris Kinsch) came for a week each and both loved the experience.
 'Magic' Magali wrote to me afterwards: 'Everything was perfect.'
 As Fabris left MAD in 2017, our own dance teacher, Marcus Bell, took over and did a super job in 2017.
-He is unavailable in 2018.
-I shall ask Stephane to send over one of his staff in 2018.
+In 2018 we had the superb Sarah Clark.

 The 'Task-Based' video-creation that has proved so successful will continue.
 There will be other lessons, too.
 More than half our 2015 students, for example, took the Trinity Graded English Speaking Examination and were given preparation for the conversations they would have with the examiner.
 This valuable preparation will be included in the regular teaching programme for everyone whether or not they are taking the Trinity Examination.